 In this paper lung CT scan images used to wiener filter, Max filter and Median filter is used to remove the noise and the validity measures PSNR, MSE used to compare with other noise removal methods used in this thesis.
 The lung segmented image extracted by using Otsu method, thresholding method, multi thresholding and adaptive global thresholding methods.
 The Artificial Neural Network (ANN) classifier and Support Vector Machines (SVMs) are used for image classification.
-The ANN gives better results compare than SVM.
-In future, some other filtering methods and segmentation methods may be used to improve the accuracy of the classification.
+The ANN gives better results than SVM.